Diagnostic and surgical procedures undertaken in the daycase/in-patient theatre include:

 An ILR is a very small device that is implanted under the skin and records the heart beat over a long period of time until the device is explanted (usually up to 2 years).
 This device is particularly helpful for patients with intermittent symptoms.
 Regular downloads are performed in clinic.

-Mr Simon Knight is running a free cosmetic surgery mini consultation event at Spire Leeds on Thursday 9 March 2017.
+Book your free cosmetic surgery appointment at Spire Leeds Hospital on Thursday 13 July 2017.